uga-libraries/bags/README.md

 Argument bag_directory (required): path to the directory that contains the bag.
 Bag folder names should end with "_bag".

+The results are printed to the terminal.
-Use this instead of bagit.py's validation because bagit.py prints a lot of extra text during validation.
+Use this script instead of bagit.py because bagit.py prints a lot of extra text during validation.

-For each file in the directory:
-1. Confirms it is a bag, based on naming convention of ending with "_bag".
-2. Validates the bag using bagit.py.
-3. Prints to the terminal the bag name, if it is valid or invalid, an any error message.

 ## Author